 Prop.
 200 changed the landscape of drug prosecutions in Arizona forever.
 While penalties for personal drug offenses remain stringent (with mandatory fines, community restitution, and drug counseling), jail time remains a last resort for most non-methamphetamine offenders.
 Most first time offenders are given an opportunity for rehabilitation before ever facing the possibility of a prison sentence.

-The Law Office of Shawn B. Hamp is focused to defending DUI, Drug & criminal charges in Arizona, within Northwestern Arizona and Mohave County including the cities of Kingman, Bullhead, and Lake Havasu City Arizona.
+The Law Office of Shawn B. Hamp is focused to defending DUI, Drug & criminal charges in Arizona, within Northwestern Arizona and Mohave County including the cities of Kingman, Bullhead City, and Lake Havasu City Arizona.

 This post was intended to provide general information only and is not intended as specific legal advice.
 You should not rely upon this information alone, but should consult legal counsel regarding the application of the laws and regulations discussed and as applied to your specific case or circumstances.